 The Vacancy Strategy Initiative (VSI) is anchored by three critical pillars.
-Together, these pillars form a robust framework for our efforts to address vacancy issues and enhance quality of life in the St. Louis region.
+Together, these pillars form a robust framework for our efforts to address vacancy issues and enhance quality of life in St. Louis.

 Interagency Coordination & Community Engagement